Site Map

 When to Call the Doctor

-If you have vaginal bleeding or other unusual symptoms during HT, call your doctor.
+If you have vaginal bleeding or other unusual symptoms during HT, contact your provider.

-Be sure to continue seeing your doctor for regular checkups when taking HT.
+Be sure to continue seeing your provider for regular checkups when taking HT.

 References